OK K.O.! Let's Be Heroes: Video games

 A mobile game, OK K.O.!
 Lakewood Plaza Turbo, was launched on Android and iOS on February 4, 2016 as a free game for those platforms.
 It is a beat 'em up developed by Double Stallion Games and published by Cartoon Network Games.
 The game's original score was composed by Mathieu Lavoie and FX Dupas at Vibe Avenue in Montreal, Canada.
 The game is no longer available.

 Capybara Games developed a video game based on the show for the PlayStation 4, Xbox One, and Windows.
 Entitled OK K.O.!
 Let's Play Heroes, it was released on January 23, 2018, and a Nintendo Switch port was released on October 30, 2018.
+The game was delisted in December 2024.

 Reception

 Critical reception

 The series was received positively.
 Melissa Camacho of Common Sense Media described the series as fun, with a "hard-working wannabe hero" but warned of cartoon violence.
 She also called the series "quirky", said it has "lots of positive messages" and "clever moments", with some scenes understood more by young tweens rather than small children.

-Shamus Kelley of Den of Geek said that "The show’s humor is mostly very strong.
+Shamus Kelley of Den of Geek said that "The show's humor is mostly very strong.
 While some of it is situational, the series so far heavily relies on sight gags.
 Most of these are very well executed and feature some wonderfully loose animation".
-And he argues that "if the show doesn’t delve into that kind of world building, it still has the potential to be a zany comedy with a ton of heart that’s a cut above the rest."
-And at the end he said that "Many other series on Cartoon Network, Steven Universe and We Bare Bears especially, took more than a season to really find their footing and I whole heartedly believe OK K.O.!: Let’s Be Heroes will be worth the long-term investment."
+And he argues that "if the show doesn't delve into that kind of world building, it still has the potential to be a zany comedy with a ton of heart that's a cut above the rest."
+And at the end he said that "Many other series on Cartoon Network, Steven Universe and We Bare Bears especially, took more than a season to really find their footing and I whole heartedly believe OK K.O.!: Let's Be Heroes will be worth the long-term investment."
 Praise has been given to the series' overarching storyline and character writing, as well as for its LGBTQ representation.